OpenTelemetry Logging

 Infrastructure Logs

-These are logs generated by various infrastructure components, such as Kubernetes events (if you are wondering why events are discussed in the context of logs see Event API Data model).
+These are logs generated by various infrastructure components, such as Kubernetes events.
 Like system logs, the infrastructure logs lack a trace context and can be enriched by the resource context - information about the node, pod, container, etc.

 OpenTelemetry Collector or other agents can be used to query logs from most common infrastructure controllers.